-In this section we look at your ‘domicile’ and how it applies to you for tax purposes.
-Please note that domicile will generally not be relevant to your UK tax affairs if you are non-resident or are UK resident but have no foreign income or gains.
+In this section we look at the concept of ‘domicile’ and how it applies to you for UK tax purposes.
+Please note that domicile will generally not be relevant to your UK tax affairs if you are non-resident or you are UK resident but have no foreign income or gains.

 What is domicile?

 Domicile is a general legal concept.
-It describes the country where you consider your 'roots' are or the country where you have your permanent home.
+You will generally be domiciled in the country where you consider your 'roots' are, or the country where you have your permanent home.
 It is not the same as nationality, citizenship or residence.

 Every individual has a domicile, which they originally acquire at birth.
 It is not necessarily the country that you were born in, or are currently living in.
 It is only possible to have one country of domicile at any given time.
 You can be domiciled in a different country to where you are resident.

-There are three main types of domicile, explained in 'where am I domiciled?': These are domicile of origin, dependence and choice.
+There are three main types of domicile, explained in 'Where am I domiciled?': These are domicile of origin, domicile of dependence and domicile of choice.
 In the UK, you normally self-assess your domicile status.
 If there is any question over your domicile status, a court can make a formal ruling on your domicile.

 You can find out more about domicile in HM Revenue & Customs’ (HMRC) RDR1 booklet on GOV.UK.